 Some people have a fear of chickens and suffer from alektorophobia.
 We can’t blame them – ever got on the bad side of a hen or rooster before?
 You’d better run!

-No matter the colour of a chicken egg, the nutrition and calorific value will remain the same.
+No matter the color of a chicken egg, the nutrition and calorific value will remain the same.

 Chickens are the most prolific bird species on the planet.
 There are thought to be 25 billion of them on Earth right now – that’s seven or eight chickens per person – and none of them can fly!

-Do you have any interesting or fun facts about chickens that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about chickens?
+Share them in the comments below!